JustinScitech/JustinScitech/README.md

 ### - More About Me :
 - 📄 See my resume: https://flowcv.com/resume/34vq11ckq7
-- Find my projects on my personal website: WIP
+- Find my projects on my personal website: https://justinscitech.github.io/

 <h3>🔍 Where to find me</h3>
 <p>